 Hanging Baskets & Nursery

-Introduced to celebrate the 75th anniversary of the City of Victoria's incorporation in 1937, Victoria's hanging flower baskets are now a trademark recognized around the world.
-Hanging baskets are placed on downtown lampposts every June to signal the start of summer.
+Introduced in 1937, Victoria's hanging flower baskets are now a trademark recognized around the world.
+The baskets are placed on downtown lampposts every June, signaling the start of summer.

 Today's sun basket includes Sapphire and Fountain Blue Lobelia; Ballerina White Gaura, Carpet Rose and White Petunias, Calliope Scarlet Fire Geraniums; Orange and Lemon Gem Tagetes; and Silver Falls Dichondra.